 Alaska

-Can only allow smoking if the retailer is freestanding.
+Localities may allow smoking, including indoors, if the retailer is freestanding.

-If indoor: Must have a smoke-free area where employees can monitor and a ventilation system.
+If indoors: Must have a smoke-free area where employees can monitor and a ventilation system.

 If outdoors: must have a sight-obscuring wall.
 Regulatory review includes for compatible neighborhood uses and air intake vents.